unior-nlp-research-group/NEAT/README.md

 Please, cite this work as:

-di Buono, M.P., Nolano, G., Monti, J. (in press) _NEAT - Named Entities in Archaeological Texts: a Semantic Approach to Term Extraction and Classification.
-Digital Scholarship in the Humanities_.
+di Buono, M.P., Nolano, G., Monti, J. (in press) _NEAT - Named Entities in Archaeological Texts: a Semantic Approach to Term Extraction and Classification_.
+Digital Scholarship in the Humanities.
 Oxford Academic